 Deathloop is a first-person action-adventure game with some minor RPG and roguelike elements tossed in.
 You are stuck in a time loop and have one day to kill all your targets and escape before the loop resets.
 Oh, and everyone wants to kill you; good luck.

 When you first start Deathloop, you wake up on a beach with no memory of who you are or what is going on.
-You quickly find out your name is Cole, and some woman named Juliana is chatting with you via radio.
+You quickly find out your name is Colt, and some woman named Julianna is chatting with you via radio.
 She does help you remember things, but you can also tell she is not your friend.
 While trying to figure out everything, you also see these words around you giving you warnings and tips.
 When you finally put everything together, you find out that you are the one leaving the messages to help you escape the time loop.

 Now that you know how to escape, you need to put together a plan to do it.
 To do this, you enter each zone and find notes, check computers, open safes, and eavesdrop on enemies.
 Finding the targets alone is actually pretty easy; it’s getting them all before the end of the loop that is difficult.
 The way time progresses in Deathloop is when you leave an area or die.
 You have four loads before the loop ends (morning, noon, afternoon, and dusk) and eight targets to kill.
 I’m not great at math, but that means you have to double up or triple up a few times to break the loop.